- General Information

 The Owner string

-a global variable for this attribute.
-In the dictionary, place an
+- Use a global variable for this attribute.
+In the dictionary, place

-template for creating a connect procedure for priming your owner variable.
+extension template for creating a connect procedure for priming your

 The SQL Database